libexpat/libexpat/expat/win32/README.txt

   Dynamic Linking:

-  By default the Expat Dlls are built to link statically with the multi-threaded run-time library.
+  By default the Expat Dlls are built to link dynamically with the multi-threaded run-time library.
   The libraries are named
   - libexpat(w).dll
   - libexpat(w).lib (import library)
   The "w" indicates the UTF-16 version of the library.

-  One rarely uses other versions of the Dll, but they can be built with -DMSVC_USE_STATIC_CRT=OFF.
+  Versions that are statically linking with the multi-threaded run-time library can be built with -DMSVC_USE_STATIC_CRT=ON.

   Static Linking:  (through -DBUILD_shared=OFF)